CumulusNetworks/docs/content/cumulus-netq-43/Validate-Operations/Flow Analysis.md

 {{<figure src="/images/netq/partial-path-device-stats-unsupported-42.png" alt="a panel showing an unsupported device.
 The device is not supported because the CL version is not supported for flow analysis" width="400">}}

-Some unsupported devices lie outside the network path and might not appear as part of the flow analysis graph.
-NetQ can extrapolate telemetry data from these devices.
-To view the data, select a device from the menu at the top of the page:
+Path discovery will terminate if multiple consecutive switches do not support flow analysis.
+When additional data is available from switches outside of discovered paths, you can view data from those devices from the menu at the top of the page:

 {{<figure src="/images/netq/undiscovered-paths-devices-dropdown.png" alt="menu displaying three unsupported devices" width="400">}}